How Much Does Umbrella Insurance Cost?

 The primary factor in determining cost comes down to one simple question to ask yourself — how much umbrella insurance do I need?
 The answer to that lies in your location and the property you own.
 Other risk factors to consider are your net worth and the total value of your assets.
 Your bundled insurance options will also play a role in your cost in addition to other types of coverages you’re carrying.

 If you’re looking for extra security, umbrella insurance is an answer that can help to secure future earnings, guard against wage garnishment and protect everything you’ve worked so hard for.

 While most people have heard about umbrella insurance, not everyone understands how it works.
-We’ve uncovered five facts about umbrella insurance that may surprise you.
+If you’re asking yourself, “what does umbrella insurance cover,” then look no further.
+We’ve uncovered five facts about umbrella insurance coverage that may surprise you:

 1. Personal injury coverage